-You need some kind of documentation it includes your employees’ EIN (Employer Identification Number), SSN (Social Security Number), articles of organization, and your business license.
+You need to fill in some kind of documentation including your employees’ EIN (Employer Identification Number), SSN (Social Security Number), articles of organization, and your business license.

 Can I use my Business Bank Account for personal?

 Yes, you can.
-But, it is better to keep it separate from your finances.
+But, it is better to have it separately from your finances.

 How many business banks should I open?

 There is no limit on that.
-Open as many you want to.
+Open as many as you want to.